Printy-Studios/mini-task/README.md

 interface appears where you can select the specific issue.

-`minitask list [preset-name] --ni --status --priority --tags --id --name --description --sort` - List tasks with the ability to filter and sort.
+`minitask list [preset-name] --ni --status --priority --tags --id --name --description --sort` - List issues with the ability to filter and sort.
 It's possible to create filter/sort presets and default filters/sort in `minitask.json`.

-  - `--ni` - don't run list in interactive mode.
+  - `--ni` - don't run command in interactive mode.

+`minitask view [id|name|description] --ni` - View issue, selecting by either `id`, `name` or `description`.
+If multiple issues match the selector, and interface appears where you can select the specific issue.

+  - `--ni` - don't run command in interactive mode